Parking on Campus

-- First-year resident student: Not permitted to have a vehicle on campus for any period of time without written permission from Student Affairs Office.
+- First-year resident student: Not permitted to have a vehicle on campus for any period of time without written permission from the Department of Public Safety.

 Parking Permit Replacement

-The cost is $5 to replace a lost or stolen hangtag permit.
-You must report your hangtag permit as lost or stolen and obtain a new one from the Public Safety Department.
+The cost is $5 to replace a lost or stolen permit.
+You must report your permit as lost or stolen and obtain a new one from the Department of Public Safety.

 Parking Permit Designations

 - R – Resident Student Living on Campus